sjhoeksma/docs4it/README.md

 layout: page
 title: ReadMe
 description: The ReadMe of CloudDocs.
-permalink: /readme/
+permalink: /about/
 mermaid: true
 ---

-# Read Me
+# About CloudDocs

+Organisation thinking about moving to the Cloud can use this website as a starting point.
+We have collected and combined information from different public available sources and have tried to make it readable.
+By placing all infromation into a Github project, you can clone and extend the infromation needed.
 Read this document if you want to use CloudDocs for your own or want to contribute.

 ## Prerequisites